 Overall, there is a considerable process in reusing a medical device.
 It takes time, and ‘hidden’ costs associated with reusable medical devices add up.
 The ongoing costs for reprocessing medical devices include cleaning supplies, personnel, and personnel training, equipment, decontamination or sterilization processes, repair and replacement, tracking and accounting, and other related upkeep.
 Single-use devices are delivered ready for immediate use, and no time is spent in reprocessing.
 It’s another reason that single-use medical devices and disposable medical supplies are becoming an attractive alternative to reusable devices.

 Single-Use Medical Supplies: Safer, Time Saving and Cost-Efficient

 In weighing the pros and cons of buying and using disposable medical supplies or single-use medical devices over reusable medical devices, the number one factor is protecting patients.
 In this regard, single-use medical devices offer more protection than reusable medical devices.
 Benefits of single-use medical devices—no risk of HAI from the product, immediate usage and increasing environmentally friendly solutions—are proving to be more cost-efficient, and offer time-savings that reusable devices cannot.
-Though there is a place for reusable devices in medical practice and healthcare, the trend in using single-use medical devices and disposable medical supplies will continue to expand as newer, efficient technological breakthrough in manufacturing and production contribute to the production of higher quality instruments at lower costs.
+Though there is a place for reusable devices in medical practice and healthcare, the trend in using single-use medical devices and disposable medical supplies will continue to expand as newer, efficient technological breakthroughs in manufacturing and production contribute to the production of higher quality instruments at lower costs.